8 Tactics To Convert More Website Visitors Into Customers

 There is nothing more frustrating than browsing a website looking for contact details.
 Ensure you have a tab in your main navigation dedicated to your contact details, and also have your main contact details featured in your footer too.
 You may even like to have your main contact method available in your header, such as a dynamic phone number (which can be clicked on for those accessing the site on a mobile device).

-- If you need to, speak with your website developer about the placement of your contact details.
+- Speak with your website developer about the placement of your contact details